diqidoq/nerd/README.md

  + complex data relation flexibility by default, multidimensional relations
  + application first, presentation last
  + no abstraction layer mess, no mass compatibility to reach brighter audience
- + reach out with smart functionality and quality for the smart users! not with over-whole compatibility to reach all user by risking layer overload
+ + reach out with smart functionality and quality for the smart users! not with over-whole compatibility from scratch to reach all user by risking layer overload
  + clean the street for speed
  + data evaluation builder API
  + field-able data input form API depending on data bundler API
  + field-able data bundler API
- + no mark up in methods! no presentation structures mixed with functionality!
+ + no mark up in code! no presentation structures mixed with functionality!
  + act like an EDP system which (also) can render webpages or browser based UI, not upside down
  + plugin API to extend for different data display engines, theme engines, data evaluation methods.
 Keep it open, clean, transparent and code familiar.
 NO NEW terminology concept to learn!
  + Embrace modern web technologies like node.js, rvm based local ruby and gems, sass, compass, jquery, singularitygs, breakpoint